PearsonEducation/thalassa-aqueduct/README.md

 Update a `backend`s `role` and `version` Subscription with a `Content-Type` of `application/json` and a body like:

     {
-        "role": "myapp"		// app name registered to thalassa , "version": "1.1.0" // version to route to
+        "name": "myapp"		// app name registered to thalassa , "version": "1.1.0" // version to route to
     }

-`role` is actually optional.
+`name` is actually optional.
 You may also just send the `version`:

     {
         "version": "1.1.0"